-Is a boolean flag indicating if the event can bubble (
+A boolean flag indicating if the event can bubble (

 true) or not (

-Is a boolean flag indicating if the event associated action can be avoided (
+A boolean flag indicating if the event associated action can be avoided (

 true) or not (

-Is a boolean flag indicating if the total work to be done, and the amount of work already done, by the underlying process is calculable.
+A boolean flag indicating if the total work to be done, and the amount of work already done, by the underlying process is calculable.
 In other words, it tells if the progress is measurable or not.

 unsigned long longrepresenting the amount of work already performed by the underlying process.
 The ratio of work done can be calculated with the property and